Lambeth like the rest of England is in step 4 of the roadmap out of lockdown, meaning most of the legal restrictions have been lifted.

 Testing remains important and will continue to be available locally

-Those without Covid-19 symptoms are able to get regular rapid Covid-19 tests.
+Those without Covid-19 symptoms are able to get free regular rapid Covid-19 tests.
 Routine rapid testing is available to everyone through:

-- home testing
+- home tests ordered online

 - workplace testing